MoYoez/MoYoez/readme.md

 Mainly I can use Golang,Python,TypeScript and a little C & PHP,I learned them by studying CS50 and Stack Overflow to do it well.

-Grateful for this code space, coding or writing something amusing or useful may be a nice way to spend time.
+Grateful to this code space, coding or writing something amusing or useful may be a nice way to spend time.

 I hope I can become a Full Stacks Developer in the next few years.